AleksKovachev/Playground/README.md

 CAUTION!
 Please check out the individual README files in the directories for screenshots!

+## 0.Color Utilities

+This is a package I put up for working with colors.
+It's sole purpose is to be as simple to use as possible which is why I took the procedural approach with it.
+Everything inside is over-commented and every function has a detailed docstring.
+The package is still in development!
+There are things that are not yet tested or documented.
+If you spot any issues, please don't hesitate to contact me.

 ## 1.Password Manager

 This password manager application was based on the one from lesson #29 and #30 of the Udemy course "100 days of code".